danhof1/CyberSecurity/Back-End/Databases/Databases/README.txt

-the current table in this database is called schedule
+-the current table in this database is called schedule -the column names are called: date_time,activity,recurrence